The Lure of the Wellness Industry

 Look for Cited Sources

-Reputable books will often include a bibliography or a list of cited sources.
-This shows that the author has done their research and is not just sharing their personal opinions.
+A reputable book will include a bibliography or list of sources, showing that the author has done their research.

 Beware of Overpriced Wellness Items